 At Baylor Line Camp I made friends that I’m so beyond grateful to start college with, but I also fully believe that many of them will be friends for a lifetime.
 It’s so hard to explain the experience to someone that didn’t go, but hopefully you’ve gotten an idea!
 I left Line Camp in awe that I actually get to go to Baylor, it’s a blessing I did nothing to deserve.
 God is so good!
 Thanks for reading!

-P.S. – A current Baylor journalism student reached out to me shortly after Line Camp and asked me a few questions for an article she was writing about Orientation!
+P.S. – A current Baylor media and public relations student reached out to me shortly after Line Camp and asked me a few questions for an article she was writing about Orientation!
 If you’re interested in reading my responses and learning more about the unique ways Baylor’s Orientation and Line Camp programs allow students to connect, you can read the article here!